Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 The age and gender demographics metrics are a great way to zero down on your relevant audience.
 This section gives a graphical representation of your fans and followers grouped by age and gender.

-You can easily track the age and gender metrics on your Facebook Insights page under the “People” section.
+You can easily track the age and gender metrics on your Facebook Insights under the “Audience” section.

 Alternatively, you can also check your audience demographics on SocialPilot’s Facebook analytic page.

-Why are age and gender metrics an important Facebook KPI?
+Why Is Age and Gender Metrics an Important Facebook KPI?

-Imagine a business that sells canes for older people creates a Facebook post using Gen-Z lingo.
+Imagine a business that sells canes for older people creating a Facebook post using Gen-Z lingo.
 Surely, it would not go down with good engagement.

-That is why you need a better understanding of your target audience for creating a solid Facebook content strategy.
+That is why you need a better understanding of your target audience to create a solid Facebook content strategy.

 Simply put, looking at your follower’s breakdown based on age and gender helps you set a more holistic content marketing strategy.